Revod/Tweetdeck/README.md

 Known issues
 -------------

-Known issues on color schemes variations:
+Known issues on color schemes:
 - ~~Some things are still blue.
 Gotta change it.~~